1919 Liberal Party of Canada leadership election: Convention

+Voting Delegates

-Voting delegates were made up of Senators, MPs, defeated candidates, premiers and provincial party leaders, presidents of provincial Liberal associations, and three delegates from each riding.
+This was the first time the Liberal Party elected its leader through a formal delegated leadership convention.
+Those who were eligible to be voting delegates were Senators (39 at the time), MPs (80 elected as Laurier Liberals in the 1917 election, and approximately 20 who were elected as Unionists but were members of the Liberal Party), defeated candidates (131), premiers and provincial party leaders, presidents of provincial Liberal associations, and three delegates from each of the 235 ridings.

+At the time, almost no party in a Westminster system used any method of choosing a leader that had the involvement of the wider party, with new leaders either being designated by their outgoing predecessors, selected by the parliamentary caucus or, in the case of Commonwealth countries, being chosen by either the reigning monarch or by the Governor-General or equivalent.
+As a result, the convention was modelled after those used by the major political parties in the United States, with voting continuing until a candidate had a clear majority of votes, and no-one being eliminated between rounds.
+Unlike American political conventions, however, new candidates could not enter between rounds, nor could any candidate re-enter the vote after withdrawing.
+The Conservative Party would later use a similar system for their first leadership convention in 1927, before both parties adopted the now-standard practice of eliminating the candidate with the fewest votes on each ballot.

+Nominations & Support

 Nominations were accepted in writing until the first ballot began at 3:45 pm.
 King lead Fielding on the first and second ballots.
 Graham and McKenzie withdrew in quick succession leading to the cancellation of the third and fourth ballots, respectively, which had already been underway when the successive withdrawals occurred.
 On the final ballot King defeated Fielding by 38 votes.

 King was supported by labour elements, Quebec delegates, and the left-wing of the party.
 Fielding, who openly opposed the radical platform adopted by the convention, threatened to seek support from the parliamentary caucus for rejection of the platform.
 He was opposed by many Quebec delegates as well as delegates from his home province of Nova Scotia due to his previous stance on conscription and was supported by the right wing of the party, many western Canadian delegates, and the business establishment in Montreal.